karankr2003/User_Management-_System_Spring_Boot/README.md

 ## Project Setup

-### Create and Setup Spring Boot Project in IntelliJ IDEA
+### Create and Setup Spring Boot Project in Sprint Tool Suite4
 1. Open  Spring Boot Tool Suite and create a new Spring Boot project.
 2. Select necessary dependencies such as Spring Web, Spring Data JPA, and MySQL Driver.
 3. Set up the project structure and configuration files.